multiversx/mx-exchange-sc/README.md

 ### Distribution Contract

-This smart contract is used for ditributing Locked MEX to the community.
-It receives information from the owner and offers the users posibility to claim the configured amount of tokens.
+This smart contract is used for distributing Locked MEX to the community.
+It receives information from the owner and offers the users the possibility to claim the configured amount of tokens.
 It was used only once and might not be used in the future since we think there are better ways to achieve same functionality and results.

 ### DEX Proxy Contract